roozbehR/Progmiscon/README.md

 - Declaration statements : When you declare a variable
 - Control flow statements : Used to execute statements conditionally, repeatedly, and etc.

+Note: An expression may be made of smaller pieces of expression.
+Question: Can you put expressions in a statement?
+Yes.
+Question: What about the other way around?
+No.

 Resources and Refrences:

 - https://www.iitk.ac.in/esc101/05Aug/tutorial/java/nutsandbolts/expressions.html